Inflation rose in August amid higher prices at the pump

 The Consumer Price Index, which tracks a basket of goods and services typically purchased by consumers, increased 0.6% from July, the Labor Department said Thursday.
 On an annual basis, the increase was higher than economists' forecast of 3.6%, according to FactSet.

+Yet the so-called core CPI, which excludes volatile fuel and food costs, rose 4.3% from a year ago, matching the forecast from economists surveyed by FactSet.
+By comparison, the core CPI had increased 7.3% in the past year, signaling that prices have cooled over that time.

 The latest inflation data comes just a week before the Federal Reserve's two-day policy meeting, when officials will examine price and wage trends in deciding whether to hike interest rates or hold them steady.
-While inflation is far lower than its most recent peak of 9.1% in June 2022, it still remains higher than the Fed's goal of 2%.
+While inflation is far lower than its most recent peak of 9.1% in June 2022, it still remains higher than the Fed's goal of 2% — yet analysts noted that the trends toward cooling inflation could convince the central bank to keep rates steady.

+"Overall, there is nothing here to change the Fed's plans to hold interest rates unchanged at next week's FOMC meeting, and we still expect weaker economic growth and a continued normalization in the labour market to help drive a sharper fall in core inflation over the next 12 months than most others expect," Andrew Hunter, deputy chief U.S. economist with Capital Economics, said in a report.

+Gasoline was the biggest contributor to August's bump, contributing about half of the increase, the Labor Department said.
+Prices at the pump jumped from an average of $3.60 a gallon in July to $3.84 in August, according to Morgan Stanley.

 for more features.